QlikFrancePlatform/Salesforce---Experience-cloud/README_EN.md

 ---

-**Note**: This project is maintained by magikcypress.
+**Note**: This project is maintained by [Magik Cypress](https://github.com/magikcypress).
 For updates and support, regularly consult this README.